| Eowyn awoke to feel Legolas' lips

 "Melmenya!"
 Legolas, pretending to be angry, caught

-her arms, pinning them to her sides, and pulled her forwards so
+her arms and, pinning them to her sides, pulled her between his

-that she was lying between his legs, holding her in place with
+legs, holding her in place with his thighs.

-head on his shoulder and sighed contentedly.
-She could feel him
+She laid her head on his shoulder and sighed contentedly.
+She

 Still holding her firmly, Legolas burrowed into the crook of